Clarendon Hyde: Career

 Hyde unsuccessfully contested Southampton at the 1900 general election.
 He was elected at the 1906 general election as the Member of Parliament (MP) for the borough Wednesbury in Staffordshire.
 He had been nursing the Unionist-held constituency for some time, and won the seat with a majority of 944, 8.4% of the votes.
 However, he was defeated at the January 1910 general election.

 He was knighted in the King's Birthday Honours in June 1910, and contested Cardiff Boroughs at the December 1910 general election, where the sitting Liberal MP David Alfred Thomas had retired from politics.
 However, the seat was won by the Unionist Lord Ninian Crichton-Stuart.
 The Times reported that "the result is remarkable".

 He was a partner in the construction firm S. Pearson & Son, and had written several treatises on company law.
-However, both before and after his term in Parliament, Hyde's was a member of a long range of government committees and other bodies.
+However, both before and after his term in Parliament, Hyde was a member of a long range of government committees and other bodies.
 Before World War I he served on the Board of Trade's Court of Arbitration in 1909, the Lace makers Trade Board, the Taxi Cab Inquiry and as chairman of the Cannock Chase Miner's Minimum Wage Board.

-During the war, he served on a long list of committees, mostly related to industrial policy.
+During the First World War, he served on a long list of committees, mostly related to industrial policy.